opeomiwade/Recipe-master/README.md

 - Backend Functionalities: Created with Node.js and Express.js for robust backend functionality.
 - Spoonacular API Integration: Utilized the Axios library to execute asynchronous HTTP requests to the Spoonacular API.
 Retrieved specific data based on user-defined search parameters like intolerances, cuisines, and diets.
 - Recipe Filtering: Offers users filtering options to personalize their recipe searches based on dietary preferences, cuisines, and intolerances.
+- Meal Plan Creation: Offers users the option to creat meal plan based on their preferences

 ## Technologies Used